Walking the Sea

 Walking the sea yourself

-There are numerous places where you can hike the sea during stage 4-8 of the Frisia Coast Trail.
-Walking from the coast to islands and back.
-Everywhere from province Friesland to Kreis Nordfriesland (North Frisia).
+There are numerous places where you can hike the sea along the Frisia Coast Trail.
+Walking from the coast to islands, and maybe back.
+Everywhere from province Friesland to Kreis Nordfriesland.
 Even from island to island.
 Walking from the island Texel to the island Vlieland is even possible.
-It's not for the faint-hearted.
+This is not for the faint heart, though.
 As a crow flies, this distance is only three kilometers.
 Walking it, is thirty kilometers.
-It means you have to defy a full high tide at sea, called overtijen in Dutch.
-That can be during the night too.
-You build your own scaffold of poles and nets, called a wadstoel 'wad stool' to hang above the sea during high tide and -if possible- to sleep in.
-Thrilling experience.
+It means you have to defy a full high tide at sea, called overtijen in Dutch, which can be during the night too.
+You build your own scaffold of poles and nets, called a wadstoel 'wad stool' to hang above the sea during high tide and, if possible, to sleep in.
+Thrilling experience, must be.

-But please, keep the sad story above in mind when you challenge these endless mudflats, creeks and tides of the Wadden Sea.
-If you go walking the sea do not forget to bring your waterproof GPS or SPOT device or -even better- a guide of flesh and blood.
+Please, do keep the sad story above in mind when you challenge these endless mudflats, creeks and tides of the Wadden Sea.
+If you go walking the sea, do not forget to bring your waterproof GPS or SPOT device or, even better, a guide of flesh and blood.
 This is genuine dangerous wilderness.

 Essink, K., Visserman gered door grenspaal in de Dollard (2016)